We love cooking but we also love reduced energy bills!

 7. Dry your dishes the old-fashioned way

-Forget about using the dry cycle, just open the dishwasher door and let your plates air-dry (just don’t let the dog lick them, they may burn their tongue).
+Forget about using the dry cycle, just open the dishwasher door and let your plates air-dry.

 8. Choose your burner